The End of Life is Coming

 As a business owner of any kind, working on a vulnerable software program may become a huge liability.
 You’re likelier to experience data theft and violate regulations since Windows 7 will no longer be secured.

-That is a short term solution, however.
 In the long term you will inevitably have to move to a newer version of Windows that remains supported and updated.

 What Happens If I Don’t Migrate ?